Richard S. Frase

-Richard S. Frase is the Benjamin N. Berger Professor of Criminal Law at the University of Minnesota Law School.
-He teaches criminal law, criminal procedure, and the federal defense clinic.
-He has also taught the Misdemeanor and the Federal Prosecution clinics.
-His seminars include comparative criminal procedure, sentencing guidelines, and sentencing policy.
-He was the Julius E. Davis Professor of Law for 1988-89 and became the Benjamin N. Berger Professor of Criminal Law in 1991.
+Richard S. Frase is the Benjamin N. Berger Professor of Criminal Law Emeritus at the University of Minnesota Law School.
+He taught criminal law, criminal procedure, and the Federal Defense, Misdemeanor, and Federal Prosecution clinics.
+His seminars included comparative criminal procedure, sentencing guidelines, and sentencing policy.
+He was the Julius E. Davis Professor of Law for 1988-1989 and became the Benjamin N. Berger Professor of Criminal Law in 1991.
 His scholarship examines Minnesota and other state sentencing guidelines, punishment and proportionality theories, criminal procedure in the U.S. and abroad, and comparison of sentencing law and practice in the United States and in other nations.
 He is the author or co-author of eight books and over seventy articles and essays on these topics.

 In 1977 he joined the faculty of the University of Minnesota Law School.
 He has been a Visiting Professor at the Christian Albrechts Universität in Kiel, Germany, and at the Université Jean Moulin in Lyon, France, and a Visiting Scholar at the Max Planck Institute for Foreign and International Criminal Law in Freiburg (Breisgau), Germany.
 Professor Frase is a member of the American Law Institute, the American Society of Criminology, and the American, Minnesota, and Hennepin County Bar Associations.
 He is a frequent contributor to radio, television, and newspaper reports on criminal justice issues.